Intermediate Senior Admission Requirements

 Science: Candidates must select only one teaching option from among the senior science courses of biology, chemistry, environmental science and physics.
 A senior science choice may be accompanied with either Science-General or a teaching option from another subject area.

-Science General: Credits in at least three of the following areas are required: Biology, Chemistry, Earth and Space Science, Environmental Science, Physics.
+Science General: Applicants with course credits in the following areas receive preference for admission to Science General as a first or second teaching subject: Biology, Chemistry, Earth and Space Science, Environmental Science, Physics.

 Social Studies - General: A full credit in each of the following areas is preferred: Anthropology, Psychology, Sociology.
 This is an optional subject in the secondary school curriculum, and entry to this teaching subject is limited.
 Applicants are advised to select this as a second teaching subject only.
 (May not be combined with Philosophy.)